lucasaa482/gitscrolls/scrolls/02-Meaningful-Messages.md

 Fixes #156 - Users not receiving welcome emails
 ```

+_As he hits enter, his terminal window flickers briefly—characters scrambling for a fraction of a second before resolving back to normal.
+Tuxicles blinks, wondering if his eyes are just tired from the long day of coding.
+The old CRT monitors in this place probably needed updating anyway._

 __Teacher:__ _(smiling)_ "Now __that__ is a message that honors the code and serves the future.
 Go forth, young penguin, and may your commit history be a beacon of clarity in a world of 'fix stuff' and 'wip.'"